 How are your products going to help me meet my company’s sustainability goals?

 • Our products and packaging are made without any chemicals of concern.
-If you’re focused on reducing potentially hazardous chemicals, our plant-based products and packaging can make an impact
+If you’re focused on reducing potentially hazardous chemicals, our plant-based products and packaging can make an impact.

-• If you’re looking to reduce your reliance on fossil fuels (or to kick fossil fuels to the curb as we like to say!), our products and packaging are made with the maximum possible renewable, plant-based materials
+• If you’re increasing your use of renewables (or kicking fossil fuels to the curb, as we like to say!), our products and packaging are made with the maximum possible plant-based materials.

 • Bioplastics can be produced using less energy, meaning you may benefit from an immediate reduction in CO2 emissions.
 Full disclosure, however –specific CO2 reductions have to be confirmed through custom life cycle assessments that take into account your current processes and transportation network.